singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 - It is not a good solution for less than 1 TB of data.
 - Multi-cluster routing is beneficial in cases where high availability is needed
 - Field promotion avoids hotspotting
+- It is recommended to create your Compute Engine instance in the same zone as your Cloud Bigtable instance for the best possible performance.
+If it's not possible to create a instance in the same zone, you should create your instance in another zone within the same region
 - Each table has only one index, the row key, and each row key must be unique
 	- Best practices of bigtable states that rowkey:
 		- Should not be only timestamp